-I have been through many phases of dealing with my own chronic pain issues.
-There was a time a few years ago where I labeled myself as “enlightened”, which meant in my mind that I was above going into the victim mode and could maintain a sense of tranquility.
+A few years ago I labeled myself as “enlightened”, which meant in my mind that I was above going into the victim mode and could maintain a sense of tranquility regardless of the circumstances.
 It was a bad idea and it turned out that my “enlightenment” was just another form of suppressing negative thinking.
-The key to life and successful relationships is awareness and labeling in any form blocks it.
-Anger also squelches awareness.
+Suppressed anger and labeling both block awareness and my relationships suffered.

 What Do You Do?

-I have also learned that it works both ways.
-I may not feel angry or frustrated but I am engaged in self-destructive behaviors.
-As I work backwards I can usually see both the anger and the trigger that set it off.
+It works both ways.
+I may not feel angry or frustrated, but I am engaged in self-destructive behaviors.
+As I mentally work backwards, I can usually see that I’m upset and what the trigger was that set me off.

-Secondly, one strategy I have adopted with some success is minimizing the destructive response while I am upset.
+Finally, a strategy I’ve adopted with some success is minimizing destructive behaviors while I’m upset.

 Cut Your Losses

-Minimizing the destructive aspect of anger is your only choice.
+Logically, minimizing the destructive aspect of anger is my only choice.
 Some examples that I am working with include:

 - Eating a lesser amount of junk food.

-- Re-engaging with the negative writing – even if it is just for a couple of sentences.
+- Re-engaging with the expressive writing exercise– even if it’s only a couple of sentences.

 - Not making anyone the target of my frustrations, especially my family.

-- Looking at what set me off and how the situation might look from his or viewpoint.
+- Looking at what set me off and how the situation might look from his or her viewpoint.
+What may I have said or done to start the reaction?

 - Recognizing that my anger response is often out of proportion to situation.
 Just being aware of it has helped me step back and not take action while I am in this fired up state of mind.

-I am steadily making progress in cutting my losses.
+I’m making progress in cutting my losses.
+Some weeks are better than others.

 What about You?

-What is your “anger package”?
+What is your “anger package?”
 What self-destructive and other destructive behaviors do you engage in when you are feeling sorry for yourself?
 Is being angry and acting badly so much a part of your life that you don’t even feel anger is a problem?
-I frequently see patients who tell me they are not angry but it is clear that he or she has not taken one step to care for their health.
-Completely neglecting your physical health is one of the ultimate self-destructive anger-based behaviors that is akin to a slow suicide.
+I frequently see patients who tell me they are not angry but it is clear that he or she has not taken one step to care for his or her health.
+Self-neglect is one of the ultimate self-destructive anger-based behaviors that is akin to a slow suicide.
 There is no other explanation for it.
-You have to be aware you are in this mode before you can address it?
+You have to be aware you are in this mode before you can address it.

-What can you do to minimize the damage when you in your victim mode?
+What can you do to minimize the damage when you are in your victim mode?
 Can you contain yourself when you feel like yelling?
 Are you able to simply eat less when you feel like binging?
-What about having just a few cigarettes in the house instead of smoking for a week?
+What about having just a few cigarettes instead of smoking for a week?
 Are you able to allow yourself to fail and get back on track quickly?
 Is there something you can do besides jumping back into your full drug habit?
+Even if you completely fail, how quickly can you let yourself off of the hook?

 Anxiety and anger will always be a part of your life?
 What can you do to limit the damage?